IordachescuAnca/Air-Guardians/README.md

 6. As a customer, I want to see the air quality index of all cities so that I can decide the least polluted city to move.
 7. As a customer, I want to choose some locations on map so that I can see quickly information about air quality in those regions.
 8. As a customer, I want to receive air quality based health recommendations so that I can organize my day for maximum productivity.
-9. As a customer I want to be notified if in any of my favourites cities the pollution is too high.
+9. As a customer I want a detailed situation of the pollution in a specified area (the pollutants and their value).
 10. As a customer I want to receive health recommendations based on the level of the pollution.

 ## UML Use Case Diagram